naoshibaikyu/superbuddn/epilogues/incorrect3.md

 Rhea: Result?
 Food has somehow become unpleasantly soggy and unpleasantly crunchy at the exact same time.

-Scruffy: No better time than this to pull out my favorite word!
+Scruffy Happy: No better time than this to pull out my favorite word!
 Slunchy!

 Eris Annoyed: ...put it away.